-Everything You Need to Know About SR500 Steel TargetsBecca Keyes
+SR500 Steel Targets: Everything You Need to Know

 SR500 Steel is new to the market and industry this year.
-In this article we will go over everything you need to know about SR500 steel and shooting SR500 Steel Targets.
+In this article, you’ll learn everything you need to know about SR500 steel and shooting SR500 Steel Targets.
 Let’s get to it!

 What is SR500 Steel?

-SR500 is a ballistic protection steel specifically designed for use in targets, ranges and other armor applications.
+SR500 is a new type of ballistic protection steel specifically designed for use in targets, ranges and other armor applications.
 It a superior alternative to AR500 plate because of its minimum hardness guarantee of 500 HBW.
-Grizzly Target’s SR500 is produced on the same production line as SSAB’s high quality Abrasion Resistant (AR) branded steels such as Strenx and Hardox.
+Grizzly Target’s SR500 is produced on the same production line as SSAB’s high quality Abrasion Resistant (AR) branded steels.

 What makes SR500 Steel the best choice for Steel Targets?